 Judge Jeffrey J. Jahns

-Jeffrey J. Jahns was appointed to the Kitsap County District Court in 2009, and elected in 2010 and 2014.
-He is the court's Presiding Judge.
+Jeffrey J. Jahns was appointed to the Kitsap County District Court in 2009, and elected in 2010, 2014, and 2018.
 Judge Jahns was raised in Tacoma, Washington.
 He graduated from the University of Puget Sound in 1978, and from the University of Puget Sound School of Law in 1981.
 Judge Jahns was a criminal defense attorney in private practice from 1981 to 1994.
 He joined the Kitsap County Prosecutor's Office in 1995 as a chief deputy prosecutor where he served until his appointment to the bench.

 Judge Jahns received the 1995 Kitsap County Bar Association Professionalism Award for his work as a criminal defense attorney.
 In 2004, he received the Washington State Bar Association Professionalism Award for his work as a prosecutor.
 Judge Jahns was named a "Super Lawyer" several times by Washington Law & Politics.